 Q: What are some signs that baby is becoming tired?

 Dr. K: Some “tired signs” are subtler so it’s important to pay attention and get baby to bed before they reach the “overtired” part.
-Tired signs include:
+Signs your baby may be fighting sleep include:

 - Pulling their ears